TekMaker/MagLoopAntenna2/README.md

 # MagLoopAntenna2
-A could controlled version using ESP32 and RemoteXY Arduino app
+A remote controlled version using ESP32 and RemoteXY Arduino app